 Protective Measures for Bees During Oxalic Acid Treatment

 While oxalic acid is safe for use in beehives, it has the ability to harm bees in high concentrations.
 Bees ingesting oxalic acid show side effects at lower concentrations of the acid than in bees that only come into contact with the acid on their skin.
 Even when bees do not die immediately, a high concentration of oxalic acid shortens the lifespan of individual bees.
 Oxalic acid affects bees’ response to stimuli in their environment.
 It also affects their senses and ability to detect pollen and nectar.

 - Bees that have been poisoned by oxalic acid cannot perform hive maintenance activities properly.
 Even with sugar syrup feeding, the bees will not thrive.

-- Care must, therefore, be taken when preparing trickling solutions of oxalic acid for Varroa mite treatment.
+- Care must therefore be taken when preparing trickling solutions of oxalic acid for Varroa mite treatment.

 - Vaporization and fogging must also be done with just the right amount of oxalic acid.

 Oxalic acid is an effective miticide that is found in nature.
 While it is injurious to humans in large quantities, it rarely remains in honey or beeswax in large amounts.
 This allows you to produce high-quality contaminant-free honey.
-Nonetheless, it is okay to play safe and remove honey super boxes from your beehives when treating with oxalic acid.
+Nonetheless, it is okay to play safe and remove honey super boxes from your beehives when treated with oxalic acid.

 Have you used oxalic acid as a Varroa mite treatment in your beehives?
 Leave a comment below and let us know what your experience was like.